AppiahBlessed/binary_trees/README.md

 Where parent is a pointer to the node to insert the right-child in And value is the value to store in the new node
-Your function must return a pointer to the created node, or NULL on failure or if parent is NULL If parent already has a right-child, the new node must take its place, and the old right-child must be set as the right-child of the new node..
+Your function must return a pointer to the created node, or NULL on failure or if parent is NULL If parent already has a right-child, the new node must take its place, and the old right-child must be set as the right-child of the new node.

+3. Delete
+mandatory
+Write a function that deletes an entire binary tree

+Prototype: void binary_tree_delete(binary_tree_t *tree);
+Where tree is a pointer to the root node of the tree to delete If tree is NULL, do nothing